ModeFX22/PowerFireBrowser/README.md

 # Powerfire
-PowerFire is a light-weight web browser made in Visual Basic.<br/>
+PowerFire is a light-weight web browser.<br/>
 Created with VS2017.

 ### Feautres